CSE-110-Group-29/Electric-Pomato/specs/adrs/022021-jsdoc-workflow.md

 ## Context and Problem Statement

-How should we set up our documentation in our workflow?
+How should we set up documentation in our workflow?

 ## Things to consider